Areas of Law for J.D. Students

 These are some of the more commonly known areas of law, but they’re far from the only ones.
 Other potential specializations include bankruptcy law, business (corporate) law, admiralty law, constitutional law, environmental law, healthcare law, civil rights law, immigration law, military law, personal injury law, and tax law.
 And while the list may seem exhaustive, this is good news for prospective lawyers looking for fulfilling legal careers: With so many options from which to choose, you’re sure to find the perfect specialization for your legal career.

 At San Francisco Law School and its San Diego, California branch, we offer students a comprehensive legal education.
-In addition to core classes in the general principles of law, we also offer classes in many of the above specialties, such as elder law, employment law, family law and international law – giving our students the opportunity to explore a wide range of fields before graduating and deciding the course of their career.
+In addition to core classes in the general principles of law, we also offer classes in many of the above specialties, such as elder law, employment law, family law, and international law—giving our students the opportunity to explore a wide range of fields before graduating and deciding the course of their career.
 It’s also important to research which law school suits the area of law you choose to study.